rehierl/node-tree-outliner/3-basic-design/3-0-0-design-1.md

 has such an effect, the node is active, otherwise it is passive.

 Note that currently no other types of nodes are active.
-If that ever changes (e.g. due to the definition of an end marker node, or some new node property), then the set of active nodes will also contain the corresponding nodes.
+If that ever changes (e.g. due to the definition of an end marker node, or some node property), then the set of active nodes will also contain the corresponding nodes.

 **CLARIFICATION**